 Gary McRae, Dundee City Council

 “The excellent charging infrastructure in Dundee makes running an electric car very easy.
 I often plug in to one of the chargers in town, pop to the shops and my Nissan Leaf is fully charged by the time I’m done.
 I can’t wait to use the charging hubs that are planned across the city.
 The ability to park for free in the Dundee City Council car parks because my car has zero emissions is an added bonus.”

 “We are now using an electric car since 2012 and will not go back to a petrol car.
 The drive is smooth, responsive and quiet.
-With Dundee getting better and better with chargers on several places, free parking in Council car parks what’s not to like.
-The car has saved us money compared to the ford Ka we had before, with currently over 90.000 Miles you can’t tell us it’s not used.
+With Dundee getting better and better with chargers in several places, free parking in Council car parks, what’s not to like?
+The car has saved us money compared to the Ford Ka we had before, with currently over 90,000 miles, you can’t tell us it’s not used.
 Looking forward to the new charging hubs in Dundee.”